-The standby leakage power of the DRAM is much lower than that of the SRAMs because of the use of the low-leakage 1T cell.
-For the larger-capacity RAMs (≥ 1 MB), on average the standby leakage power of DRAMs is lower than that of SRAMs by a factor of about 6.
-For the larger-capacity RAMs, it can also be seen that the dynamic read energy per access of the DRAMs is more or less the same as that of the SRAMs.
+The standby leakage power of the DRAM is much lower than that of the SRAMs because of the use of the lowleakage 1T cell.
+For the larger-capacity RAMs ( $\geq$ 1MB), on average the standby leakage power of DRAMs is lower than that of SRAMs by a factor of about 6.
+For the larger-capacity RAMs, on average the dynamic read energy per access of the DRAMs is more or less the same as that of the SRAMs.
 It is important to note that the comparisons presented here were for SRAMs and DRAMs with the best access time amongst all solutions.